Informfully/Informfully.github.io/docs/items.md

 When creating item entries, we recommend setting default values for each field.
 If we used non-existing fields to signify the absence of an attribute, we would have to use the `$exists` keyword to distinguish between articles that do and do not feature certain attributes.
-This use of the `$exists` operator, however, cannot utilize any index and results in a decrease in overall performance.
+This use of the `$exists` operator, however, cannot use any index and results in lower overall performance.
 Items will be rendered as follows inside the app:

 ![img/screenshots_app/app_screenshots_2.png](img/screenshots_app/app_screenshots_2.png)

-In the case of a text item, the top part of the interface displays a thumbnail preview specified in the `image` attribute.
+For a text item, the top of the interface displays a thumbnail preview specified in the `image` attribute.
-For a multimedia item (podcast or video), a multimedia player will be loaded with the specified image as a thumbnail.
+For a multimedia item (podcast or video), a multimedia player will load the specified image as a thumbnail.

 The `body` consists of a list of elements.
 There are currently three types of elements that are supported: